The In’s and Out’s of Office Acoustics

 Posted in Acoustic Consultants News on Jul 11, 2018

 For many of us, more hours are spent in the office than in our own homes.
-For this reason, it is imperative that intelligent design incorporates the key considerations of office acoustics, and in this blog we will go into some of the important factors when it comes to getting noise exactly right in a professional work environment.
+For this reason, it is imperative that intelligent design incorporates the key considerations of office acoustics, and in this blog post we will go into some of the important factors when it comes to getting noise exactly right in a professional work environment.

 If there is one goal which is central to design when planning acoustics in office spaces, it is achieving a desirable level of background noise, while also controlling the intrusive noise level between areas.
 In offices, people need to concentrate so minimising disturbance will always be an important aim.